 Cholera is an acute bacterial disease characterised by profuse watery diarrhoea.

-80 percent of cases can be successfully treated with oral rehydration salts.
+Rehydration is the main management for treatment; up to 80 percent of cases can be successfully treated with oral rehydration solution.

 Risk for travellers

 Cholera does not generally occur in high-income countries where there is access to safe drinking water and improved sanitation facilities.

 The risk of cholera for those travelling to endemic areas is not easy to determine.
 Data on cases imported into Europe and North America suggest an estimated risk of 2 – 3 cases per million travellers [7-10].

 In healthy travellers, infection is often self-limiting and may not be severe.
 Cases may also be treated without microbiological diagnosis.
 Therefore although cases in travellers may occur, they can remain unrecognised .

 Risk is associated with behaviour.
 Activities which predispose to infection include drinking untreated water or eating poorly cooked seafood in endemic areas .